 Aruba Marriott Resort & Stellaris Casino

-Size is king at this massive Palm Beach resort, which boasts supersized offerings including the largest casino in Aruba, with over 500 slot machines and 26 gaming tables, as well as the island’s largest spa, with treatments that range from a moisturizing coconut milk wrap to LED light therapy.
-Rest assured its 411 accommodations aren’t lacking for space either: each room has its own private balcony, walk-in closet and double-sink bathroom, while the highest-end suites are so spacious their balconies alone are a sprawling 500 sq. ft.—with ocean views to top it all off.
-Waterside amenities include beachside palapas and two pools to choose from, including a free-form pool with cascading waterfalls and volleyball net, and the serene adults-only pool—lined with private cabanas, chaise loungers, and a swim-up bar—that’s gorgeously lit up at night.
-Guests have a choice of seven on-site restaurants, bars and cafes, including a Ruth’s Chris Steakhouse for luxe takes on the surf and turf.
+Size is king at this massive Palm Beach resort, which boasts supersize offerings including the largest casino in Aruba, with over 500 slot machines and 26 gaming tables, as well as the island’s largest spa, with treatments that range from a moisturizing coconut-milk wrap to LED light therapy.
+Rest assured its 411 accommodations aren’t lacking for space either: Each room has its own private balcony, walk-in closet, and double-sink bathroom, while the highest-end suites are so spacious their balconies alone are a sprawling 500 square feet—with ocean views to top it all off.
+Waterside amenities include beachside palapas, a free-form pool with cascading waterfalls and volleyball net, and a serene adults-only pool—lined with private cabanas, chaise loungers, and a swim-up bar—that’s gorgeously lit up at night.
+Guests have a choice of seven on-site restaurants, bars, and cafés, including a Ruth’s Chris Steak House for luxe takes on surf and turf.

 By Ratha Tep, AFAR Local Expert